caiks/WBOT02/README.md

 "C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe" hello > WBOT02.txt

 ```
 Note that standard output does not echo to the shell but must be redirected to a file.
-Check that `C:\caiks\WBOT02_ws\WBOT02.txt` contains the word 'hello'.
+Check that `C:\caiks\WBOT02_ws\WBOT02.txt` contains the word `hello`.

 To test `actor001` can grab the screen, run the following -
 ```